alexrockhill/pd-parser/docs/_sources/generated/cli.rst.txt

 --verbose VERBOSE		Set verbose output to True or False.

---overwrite OVERWRITE		Whether to overwrite
+-o, --overwrite		Pass this flag to overwrite an existing file